CZ 457 Rimfire Accuracy

 While I touched on it briefly above, the type of ammunition you use is critical.
 You can’t expect to see exceptional accuracy using poor ammunition.
 I did a test comparing match ammo to standard ammo, and the results were noticeable.
 If you’d like to read about that process, click here.

 If you do one thing to improve the accuracy of your CZ 457, it should be experimenting with your action screw torque.
 All that is needed is a torque wrench and accurate ammunition.
-I wrote an entire article on this process located here; it shrunk my groups considerably.
+I wrote an entire article on this process located here; it shrunk my group considerably.

 I take a deep look into the CZ-457 action here. >>> A Unique Look at the CZ-457 Action